 Control of the attitude system for the UMR SAT project

 "This thesis presents an attitude control model for the UMR SAT project.
 The UMR SAT project is a student design project at the University of Missouri-Rolla.
 This project involves the study of two satellites flying in coupled flight as well as formation flight.
 The control model includes a guidance law using Lyapunov stability principles and a control logic algorithm with the use of both a magnetic coil actuator and thrusters with a throttle filter.
 A hybrid controller using both magnetic coils and thrusters is also discussed.
-The magnetic coil controller and thruster controller were synthesized using a dynamic model without perturbations"--Abstract, leaf iii.
+The magnetic coil controller and thruster controller were synthesized using a dynamic model without perturbations"--Abstract, page iii.

 Landers, Robert G.